Paul Semrau: Wing commander and death

 On 12 November 1944, Semrau was appointed Geschwaderkommodore (wing commander) of NJG 2, succeeding Günther Radusch.
 Command of II.
 Gruppe of NJG 2 was then passed to Hauptmann Heinz-Horst Hißbach.
 On the night of 6/7 January, the RAF attacked the German railroad junctions at Hanau and Neuss with over 600 bombers.
 Defending against this attack, Semrau claimed three Halifax bombers shot down, his last aerial victories.

-Semrau was shot down on 8 February 1945 and killed in action on a factory flight with his crew, Oberfeldwebel Johann Hantusch and Fahnenjunker-Oberfeldwebel Robert Behrens, of Junkers Ju 88 G-6 (Werknummer 620 562 — factory number) when he was intercepted during the landing approach at Fliegerhorst Twente by Flight Lieutenant K.S.
+Semrau was shot down on 8 February 1945 and killed in action on a factory flight with his crew, Oberfeldwebel Johann Hantusch and Fahnenjunker-Oberfeldwebel Robert Behrens, of Junkers Ju 88 G-6 (Werknummer 620 562 — factory number) when he was intercepted during the landing approach at Fliegerhorst Twente by a Supermarine Spitfire flown by Flight Lieutenant K.S.
 Sleep of Royal Canadian Air Force No. 402 Squadron on 8 February 1945 during Operation Veritable.
 The aircraft of Semrau came down between Fliegerhorst Twente and Oldenzaal.
 He was posthumously awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 17 April 1945.
 He was the 841st member of the German armed forces to be so honored.
 He and his crew were buried at the Ysselsteyn German war cemetery in the Netherlands.